IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

 The deregistration certificate contains the _epoch_ in which we want to retire the pool.
 This epoch must be _after_ the current epoch and _not later than_ `eMax` epochs in the future, where `eMax` is a protocol parameter.

 So we first need to figure out the current epoch.
-The number of _slots per epoch_ is recorded in the genesis file, and we can get it with

-    cat mainnet-shelley-genesis.json | grep epoch
-    > "epochLength": 21600,

-So one epoch lasts for 21600 slots.
-We get the current slot by querying the tip:

-    export CARDANO_NODE_SOCKET_PATH=relay-db/node-socket
-    cardano-cli shelley query tip --mainnet

-    > Tip (SlotNo {unSlotNo = 856232}) ...

-This gives us

-    expr 856232 / 21600
+For this, the easiest way to query epoch would be by querying using EKG port (part of node config).
+To query the current epoch , you can use the command (where jq is a command line tool for parsing JSON, part of EPEL package on linux):

+    curl -s -H 'Accept: application/json' http://127.0.0.1:12788/ | jq -r .cardano.node.ChainDB.metrics.epoch.int.val
-    > 39
+    39

 So we are currently in epoch 39.